 If you would like a humanist speaker to visit

-your school, please use this BHA request form or contact us directly if you would like to know more.
+your school, please follow this link or contact us directly if you would like to know more.

 If you are a teacher, school governor or non-religious parent and feel that your